Stackclash/5e-vault/4. World Almanac/NPCs/Exethanter.md

   "name": "Paralyzing Touch (Costs 2 Actions)"
 - "desc": "Exethanter fixes its gaze on one creature it can see within 10 feet of\
     \ it.
 The target must succeed on a DC 18 Wisdom saving throw against this magic\
-    \ or become frightened for 1 minute.
-The frightened target can repeat the saving\
+    \ or become [[/5.
+Mechanics/Rules/Conditions.md#frightened|frightened]] for 1 minute.\
+    \ The [[/5.
+Mechanics/Rules/Conditions.md#frightened|frightened]] target can repeat\
-    \ throw at the end of each of its turns, ending the effect on itself on a success.\
+    \ the saving throw at the end of each of its turns, ending the effect on itself\
-    \ If a target's saving throw is successful or the effect ends for it, the target\
+    \ on a success.
+If a target's saving throw is successful or the effect ends for\
-    \ is immune to Exethanter's gaze for the next 24 hours."
+    \ it, the target is immune to Exethanter's gaze for the next 24 hours."
   "name": "Frightening Gaze (Costs 2 Actions)"
 - "desc": "Each non-undead creature within 20 feet of Exethanter must make a DC 18\
     \ Constitution saving throw against this magic, taking dice: 6d6|avg (6d6)\